IMProject/.github/profile/README.md

 \
 [IMBootloader](https://github.com/IMProject/IMBootloader) is a bootloader with different features:
 - accepts <b>signed</b> Firmware
-- it is secure.
+- it is <b>secure</b>.
 It uses encrypted communication for firmware and bootloader update
 - it can copy and run Firmware directly from RAM
 - it is  <b>self updatable </b>
 - enters in bootloader over FLASH segment